Academia | Behance |

-PhD Ft Research Study at the Digital Design Studio (DDS) of The Glasgow School of Art
+2014-2017 PhD Ft Research Study at the School of Simulation and Visualisation (formerly known as Digital Design Studio) of The Glasgow School of Art

-Dr. Paul Chapman (Digital Design Studio, Glasgow School of Art)
+Prof. Paul Chapman (School of Simulation and Visualisation, Glasgow School of Art)

 Prof. Minhua Eunice Ma (School of Art, Design and Architecture, University of Huddersfield)